Jane Morrice

 Jane Morrice (born 11 May 1954) is a Northern Irish politician and journalist who helped architect the Good Friday Agreement.
 She is the former Deputy Speaker of the Northern Ireland Assembly, former Head of the European Commission Office in Northern Ireland and former reporter for BBC Belfast.
-Morrice was Vice President of the European Economic and Social Committee (EESC) from 2013-2015 and again from 2019 until 2020 when Brexit forced the United Kingdom out of the European Union.
+Morrice was Vice President of the European Economic and Social Committee (EESC) from 2013 to 2015 and again from 2019 until 2020 when Brexit forced the United Kingdom out of the European Union.
 Morrice served two terms as Deputy Chief Commissioner of the Northern Ireland Equality Commission and was a prominent member of the Northern Ireland Women's Coalition until it ceased to exist in 2006.

 Morrice was elected to the Northern Ireland Assembly in June 1998 and was appointed Deputy Speaker in February 2000.
 She has represented NI interests as an EESC Member in Brussels since 2006 and, after many decades as a Member of the European Movement Northern Ireland, she was nominated Hon.
 President.

 Morrice was involved in the implementation of the Good Friday Agreement and was a member of the Standing Orders Committee which set the initial rules governing Assembly procedures post-devolution.
 She was also a member of the Assembly's Trade and Industry Committee and the Public Accounts Committee.

 Early life and education

 Born in Belfast, she is the younger sister of Susan Morrice.
 Morrice was educated at Ashleigh House School and Methodist College Belfast and the University of Ulster.
-She began her career as a journalist in Brussels in 1980; In 1986, she moved to BBC Belfast as reporter covering news and current affairs during the ‘troubles’ and was later promoted to Business and Labour Relations correspondent.
+She began her career as a journalist in Brussels in 1980; In 1986, she moved to BBC Belfast as reporter covering news and current affairs during the 'troubles' and was later promoted to Business and Labour Relations correspondent.
 In 1992, she was appointed Head of the European Commission (EC) Office in Northern Ireland and, as a member of the task force set up by EC President Delors, she was involved in the creation of the first EU PEACE Programme which has invested £2billion in cross-community and cross-border peace initiatives to date.

 Morrice graduated from the University of Ulster, with a BA Hon in European Studies.
 She speaks fluent French and basic Spanish and German.